richtepa/WebDev/README.md

 ### features.txt
-In the [features.txt](features.txt) are all different entities for the caniuse-data.
+The [features.txt](features.txt) file contains all different entities for the caniuse-data.
 These features can be found in the [caniuse/features-json](https://github.com/Fyrd/caniuse/tree/master/features-json) directory.

-This [features.txt](features.txt) (or better .csv) is structured following:
+This [features.txt](features.txt) (or better: .csv) is structured the following way:

 **Scheme**